Search | Directories | Reference Tools

 1. Class Climate.
 Adopt practices that reflect high values with respect to both diversity and inclusiveness.
 Example: Put a statement on your syllabus inviting students to meet with you to discuss disability-related accommodations and other special learning needs.

-2. Physical Access, Usability, and Safety.
-Assure that activities, materials, and equipment are physically accessible to and usable by all students and that all potential student characteristics are addressed in safety considerations.
+3. Physical Environments and Products.
+Ensure that facilities, activities, materials, and equipment are physically accessible to and usable by all students, and that all potential student characteristics are addressed in safety considerations.
 Examples: Develop safety procedures for all students, including those who are blind, deaf, or wheelchair users; label safety equipment simply, in large print, and in a location viewable from a variety of angles; repeat printed directions orally.

-3. Delivery Methods.
-Use multiple accessible instructional methods.
+4. Delivery Methods.
+Use multiple, accessible instructional methods that are accessible to all learners.
 Example: Use multiple modes to deliver content and motivate and engage students—consider lectures, collaborative learning options, hands-on activities, Internet-based communications, educational software, fieldwork, etc.

-4. Information Resources.
-Assure that course materials, notes, and other information resources are flexible and accessible to all students.
+5. Information Resources and Technology.
+Ensure that course materials, notes, and other information resources are engaging, flexible, and accessible to all students.
 Example: Choose printed materials and prepare a syllabus early to allow students the option of beginning to read materials and work on assignments before the class begins and to allow adequate time to arrange for alternate formats, such as books on tape.

 6. Feedback.
 Provide specific feedback on a regular basis.
 Example: Allow students to turn in parts of large projects for feedback before the final project is due.

 7. Assessment.
-Regularly assess student progress using multiple, accessible methods and tools and adjust instruction accordingly.
-Example: Assess group/cooperative performance as well as individual achievement.
+Regularly assess student progress using multiple accessible methods and tools and adjust instruction accordingly.
+Example: Assess group and cooperative performance as well as individual achievement.

 8. Accommodation.
-Plan for accommodations for students for whom the instructional design does not meet their needs.
+Plan for accommodations for students whose needs are not met by the instructional design.
 Example: Know how to get materials in alternate formats, reschedule classroom locations, and arrange for other accommodations for students with disabilities.

-(Encourage participation and make a list or create a transparency, PowerPoint slide, or flip chart of examples.
-This activity could be conducted in small groups, followed by group discussion.)
+[Encourage participation and make a list together of examples.
+This activity could be conducted in small groups, followed by group discussion.]

 Now, let's summarize how you might employ universal design principles to make specific classroom activities accessible to all students.
 Consider the following activities: